sul-cidr/noh/readme.md

 The project also includes and is set up for prettier.
 I recommend setting up your text editor to use both eslint and prettier for consistent code formatting.

-Given the size of sample .mov files used for development, you will need to install [git-lfs](https://git-lfs.github.com).

 ## Production

 `yarn build` runs a production build with webpack along with `jekyll build`